KofiMensah/hello-world/README.md

 # hello-world
-my first repository - understanding GitHub
+my first repository.
+ok... so what happens now